jacecotton/tcds/utilities/WebComponent/README.md

 * Lifecycle hooks for interfacing with this process (`mountedCallback` and `updatedCallback`)
 * [Lazy attribute binding](https://web.dev/custom-elements-best-practices/#make-properties-lazy) (`_upgradeProperties` method)

-Everything else—reactive properties, attribute synchronization, conditional and recursive rendering, styling, event handling, etc.—is deferred to vanilla JavaScript and convention.
+Everything else—reactive properties, attribute synchronization, conditional and recursive rendering, styling, event handling, etc.—is deferred to vanilla JavaScript and documented convention.

 ### Defining a component
 Defining a Web Component works like defining any other custom element, only instead of extending `HTMLElement` directly, extend it with the `WebComponent` wrapper: